-The results of the one-way sensitivity analysis are presented in Figure 2A,B. The change in grocery costs impacted the ICER the most, followed by parent-reported dining costs, number of checkup visits, and number of missed workdays due to study-related visits.
-The results of the probabilistic sensitivity analysis for the ICER with DVD cost included are presented in Table 3 and they show a range from cost saving (i.e., a negative value) up to a cost of \$3159 per BMI percentile unit change.
-For the ICER without DVD cost, the range was cost saving to a cost of \$2276 per BMI percentile unit change.
+Sensitivity Analyses - The results of the 1-way sensitivity analysis are presented in Figures 2a and 2b.
+The change in grocery costs impact the ICER the most, followed by parent-reported dining costs, number of checkup visits and number of missed workdays due to study-related visits.
+The results of the probabilistic sensitivity analysis for the ICER with DVD cost included are presented in Table 3 and show a range from cost-saving (i.e., a negative value) up to a cost of \$3,159 per BMI percentile change.
+For the ICER without DVD cost, the range was cost-saving to a cost of \$2,276 per BMI percentile change.
 The cost-effectiveness acceptability curve (Figure 3) indicates that for low willingness to pay the usual care strategy is more acceptable than the intervention.